Marvin Windows vs Andersen Windows 2026: Which Brand Wins?

 dane@replacementwindowsreviews.co

 Marvin is headquartered in Warroad Minnesota and employs some 7000 people.
-They are best known for their fiberglass window series and they arguably make the best.
+In my opinion, the company is best known for their fiberglass window series and they arguably make the best.
 (Alpen and Inline would have something to say about this, but Marvin is much better known than either of these two companies.)
 They have been around for over 100 years and enjoy a very good reputation in the window industry.

 Andersen is the better known of the two companies and they are also headquartered in Minnesota - in Bayport.
-They employ 12,000 people and are best known for their wood windows&doors, aas well as their very popular fibrex composite window.
+They employ 12,000 people and are best known for their wood windows and doors, as well as their very popular fibrex composite window.

 What They Sell